Stock market today: Wall Street drifts as investors await inflation data, Fed; GameStop tumbles - KESQ

 Lower rates help all kinds of investments, but investors believe they give the biggest boosts to tech and other high-growth stocks.
 That’s why the S&P 500 and other indexes were able to rise even though the majority of stocks fell.

-Apple rose 0.8%, and Microsoft gained 0.9%, and because they’re the most valuable companies on Wall Street, their movements carry more weight on the S&P 500 than any other stock.
+Apple rose 1%, and Microsoft gained 0.2%, and because they’re the most valuable companies on Wall Street, their movements carry more weight on the S&P 500 than any other stocks.

 In Europe, stock indexes moved modestly after revised figures released Thursday showed the European economy contracted slightly at the end of last year and beginning of 2023.